Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity

 \section{Conclusions}

-In this work, we have analyzed black hole solutions of a Non-Minimally Coupled Weyl Connection Gravity in the form of generalized Schwarzschild and Reissner-Nordstrøm solutions both in vacuum and in the presence of matter fluids behaving as a cosmological constant.
-The Weyl connection is a particular case of non-metricity and in the context of these alternative theories of gravity lead to black hole solutions for which the scalar curvature is non-vanishing.
+In this work, we analyzed black hole solutions of a non-minimally coupled Weyl connection gravity in the form of generalized Schwarzschild and Reissner--Nordstrøm solutions both in a vacuum and in the presence of matter fluids behaving as a cosmological constant.
+The~Weyl connection is a particular case of non-metricity, and, in the context of these alternative theories of gravity, leads to black hole solutions for which the scalar curvature is~non-vanishing.

-When in vacuum, the model under study is equivalent to $f(R)$ theories with the Weyl connection.
-Thus, in comparison with constant curvature solutions for vacuum metric $f(R)$ theories, our model introduces a term linear to the radius, $r$, and a corrected cosmological constant in the solutions for the metric functions for Schwarzschild-like black holes.
-In addition, no solutions of the Reissner-Nordstrøm form are found.
+When in a vacuum, the~model under study is equivalent to $f(R)$ theories with the Weyl connection.
+Thus, in~comparison with constant curvature solutions for vacuum metric $f(R)$ theories, our model introduces a term linear to the radius, $r$, and~a corrected cosmological constant in the solutions for the metric functions for Schwarzschild-like black holes.
+In~addition, no solutions of the Reissner--Nordstrøm form are~found.

-However, the Non-Minimally Coupled Weyl Connection Gravity model for non-vacuum solutions behaves differently.
-In particular, matter fields of the form of a cosmological constant lead to Schwarzschild-like black holes exhibiting a behavior analogous to the vacuum case with also a contribution arisen from this matter Lagrangian choice.
-This is mathematically equivalent to a reparametrization of vacuum $f(R)$ theories, however physically they are different because one is assuming a contribution from vacuum energy or matter fields behaving as a cosmological constant that is different from an integration constant or a numerical rescaling of functions, in the same spirit of Ref. \cite{Bertolami:2015bhs}.
-Moreover, Reissner-Nordstrøm solutions can be found with a term linear in $r$ and corrected/dressed charge and cosmological constant in the solution for the metric functions.
+However, the~non-minimally coupled Weyl connection gravity model for non-vacuum solutions behaves differently.
+In~particular, matter fields of the form of a cosmological constant lead to Schwarzschild-like black holes exhibiting a behavior analogous to the vacuum case with a contribution also arising from this matter Lagrangian choice.
+This is mathematically equivalent to a reparametrization of vacuum $f(R)$ theories; however, physically, they are different because one is assuming a contribution from vacuum energy or matter fields behaving as a cosmological constant that is different from an integration constant or a numerical rescaling of functions, in~the same spirit of Ref.~\cite{Bertolami:2015bhs}.
+Moreover, Reissner--Nordstrøm solutions can be found with a linear term in $r$ and corrected/dressed charge and cosmological constant in the solution for the metric~functions.

 There are several studies considering $f(R)$ theories that analyze black hole solutions.
 In~Ref.~\cite{Capozziello:2010bhs}, the~authors present a Schwarzchild-like solution with an asymptotic behavior similar to ours; the~universe expands with a $r^2$ factor.
 However, in~our case, a linear contribution also appears.
 Additionally, in Ref.~\cite{CruzDombriz:2009bhsfR}, it is possible to find, in~$f(R)$ theory, a~solution to a charged black hole in an expansive anti-de Sitter space with $r^2$.
 Therefore, our Reissner--Nordstrøm solution presents the same asymptotic behavior; however, also with an additional linear~term.